 If you are required to go for an interview, try not to worry, it is usually just a random check and/or to check that you are a genuine student.
 So if you are a genuine student you have nothing to worry about!

 If you think the UKVI have made a mistake, you can consider submitting an Administrative Review to request that the re-consider your application.

 If the UKVI had not made a mistake and you wish to submit a new visa application, you will need a new CAS letter.
 You should submit your request, along with a copy of your visa refusal letter, to our International Admissions Office: email@example.com.
 If possible, you should also attach copies of any documents that will show that your next visa application will be successful.

 If you are already in Bangor, you should book an appointment with Alan Edwards, Head of International Student Services as soon as possible: firstname.lastname@example.org.

-You must submit a new Tier 4 visa application before you can register at Bangor University.
-You can apply to extend your within the UK.
+You must submit a new student visa application before you can register at Bangor University.
 Once you have applied for your new visa, you can start at Bangor University before your visa application is approved.